-Pros of Working at a Hospital:
+Pros and Cons of Working in a Hospital

 - Hospitals often offer higher base salaries than clinics.

-- Overtime is often available for most roles.
+- Overtime is often available.

 - Administrative professionals manage much of the paperwork for you.